lifeBalance/notes-mongodb/README/manual_installation.md

 child process started successfully, parent exiting
 ```

-## The MongoDB Shell
+#### The MongoDB Shell
-Once the `mongod` process is running, we can connect to it using the **MongoDB Shell**.
-We can do that opening another tab in our terminal and running:
+Once the `mongod` process is running, we can connect and interact with it using the **MongoDB Shell**.
+To do that we can open another tab in our terminal and run:

 ```bash
 $ mongo